Balasubramanian-pg/Fabric-Data-Engineering-Projects/Chapter 5 - Deployment & Operations/21-implement-cicd.md

 4. Repeat the preceding steps (1 and 2) to create two additional workspaces.
 Name these subsequent workspaces **Test** and **Production**, respectively.
 5. After creating all three workspaces, select the **Workspaces** icon on the left menu bar once more.
 This will allow you to visually confirm that your three new workspaces—**Development**, **Test**, and **Production**—are now listed and accessible.

-> **Note**: In some instances, you might be prompted to enter a **unique name** for your workspaces, especially if generic names are already in use within your tenant.
+>[!Abstract] **Note**: In some instances, you might be prompted to enter a **unique name** for your workspaces, especially if generic names are already in use within your tenant.
 If this occurs, a simple solution is to append one or more random numbers to the end of the default names.
 For example, you could name them "Development123," "Test456," or "Production789" to ensure uniqueness.

 -----